Back to the Artist Page

 John O'Shea Biography

-John O’Shea was born in Ballintaylor, Ireland.
-At age 16 he immigrated to NYC.
-He was in his mid-teens or early twenties when he studied at the Adelphi Academy for two years and at the ASL.
-He worked a short time at Tiffany & Company as an artisan-engraver.
 In the spring of 1913 O’Shea moved to Pasadena and began his active artistic career.
 Two exhibitions, one at the studio of Kenneth Avery and another at the Friday Morning Club (LA) were well received and extolled by Antony Anderson describing O’Shea’s works as “wonderfully beautiful interpretations of our landscape, full of vibrating light and color”.

-O’Shea continued to paint and having successful exhibititions, often solo, for many years receiving much praise for his work.
+O’Shea continued to paint and having successful exhibitions, often solo, for many years receiving much praise for his work.
 Probably the highest artistic tribute was paid him by the Director of the California Palace of the Legion of Honor, who was “sure that the gorgeous color and design of Mr. O’Shea’s canvases will make a tremendous impression with the San Francisco public,” and arranged for a showing of sixty-three of his works at the Legion in 1934.

 Although trained in the East, it was through his travels in the Southwest, the South Seas, Mexico, and Hawaii, that O’Shea developed his unique style – a blend of American Impressionism, realism, and abstraction.
 A highly versatile artist, he left a legacy of over five hundred works in oil, watercolor, and charcoal.
 John O’Shea died at home on April 29, 1956 at the age of eighty.